-The names of students who graduate with academic honors are announced on Commencement Day, and the honors are inscribed on their diplomas.
+The names of students receiving Bachelor's degrees who graduate with academic honors are announced on Commencement Day, and the honors are inscribed on their diplomas.
 The four levels of honors are:

 Special Senior Honors for those with grade-point averages of at least 3.50 earned on all work attempted in their senior year at the University of Tampa.